XQueryInstitute/Course-Materials/tei-to-html/readme.md

 declare option exist:serialize "method=xhtml media-type=text/html indent=yes";
 ```

 Skipping down a bit, we see a function called ```local:recurse```, which takes an item as its argument and returns a sequence of items.
-This function iteratates through all the child nodes of $node and send them to another function ```local:render```.
+This function iterates through all the child nodes of $node and sends them to another function ```local:render```.

 ```xquery
 declare function local:recurse($node as item()) as item()* {